Dania poszukuje specjalistów psychiatrii - szczegóły w poniższym ogłoszeniu. Uwaga! Cały proces rekrutacji odbywa się w języku angielskim.

 There will be opportunities for your spouse to take Danish classes at the local language centre.

-It is a prerequisite that you have specialist authorisation from a European university.
-You can read more about Danish medical authorisation here, in accordance with the procedure for EU member states.
+It is a prerequisite that you have specialist authorization from a European university.
+You can read more about Danish medical authorization here, in accordance with the procedure for EU member states.

 You will be hired through a professionally designed process, with focus on aligning expectations and competencies.
 An external partner screens and assesses the applicants, so we can be sure to move forward with the right candidates.